Kong/docs.konghq.com/app/konnect-platform/support-policy.md

 |  2.4.x |  2022-06-15   |     2023-06-15      |      2024-06-15       |
 |  2.5.x |  2022-07-11   |     2023-07-11      |      2024-07-11       |

-> *Table 3: Version Support for Kong Ingess Controller*
+> *Table 3: Version Support for Kong Ingress Controller*

 ## Additional Terms
 1. The above is a summary only and is qualified by Kong’s [Support and Maintenance Policy](https://konghq.com/supportandmaintenancepolicy).